edxu96/RexNet/docs/PhD/README.md

 ### 4-4.
 The Second Stage: Continuous Forward Dynamic Pricing & Procurement

-A new business as retailers in incumbent power systems can be field-tested in the second stage.
+New business as retailers in incumbent power systems can be field-tested in the second stage.
 As discussed in section 3, RexNet can be established in a hierarchical structure, so retailers can be introduced to as another layer between prosumers and the market, which is illustrated by the following figure.
-Prosumers still need to reserve via the retailer instead Rex.
+Prosumers still need to reserve via the retailer instead of Rex.
 In this setting, retailers face a __continuous forward dynamic pricing & procurement (CFDPP)__ problem.
 That way, the pressure to establish the whole market is relieved.

 ![](../../images/4-11.png)

 Lots of existing literature can provide some insights into CFDPP:

 - Newsvendor's procurement. [qin2011newsvendor](#reference) Dynamic procurement can be utlized when there are multiple decision epochs. [wang2012multiordering](#reference)
 - Forward dynamic pricing of TDP.
 The initial inventory is endowed without cost considered in contrast to that in the previous category.
-Most of techniques are from revenue management. [gallego2019revenue](#reference)
+Most of the techniques are from revenue management. [gallego2019revenue](#reference)
 - Inventory management of perishables. [nahmias2011perishable](#reference)
-- Dynamic pricing of durables. [ahn2007pricing](#reference) When strategic behaviors of customers are endogenous, game theoretical models should be used. [su2010intertemporal](#reference)
+- Dynamic pricing of durables. [ahn2007pricing](#reference) When strategic behaviours of customers are endogenous, game theoretical models should be used. [su2010intertemporal](#reference)
-- Advance selling from the perspective of retailers and reservation (booking) from the perspective of customers. [shugan2000advance](#reference) Much literature analyze the strategic behaviors of customers from the perspective of retailers. [prasad2011advance](#reference) [zhao2010pre](#reference)
+- Advance selling from the perspective of retailers and reservation (booking) from the perspective of customers. [shugan2000advance](#reference) Much literature analyze the strategic behaviours of customers from the perspective of retailers. [prasad2011advance](#reference) [zhao2010pre](#reference)

 Essential terminologies from the above literature are illustrated using the following figure.
-Following major difference between literature and this project must be emphasized:
+The major difference between literature and this project must be emphasized:

 <!-- - Compared to the literature on market microstructure, it is hard to obtain analytical solutions directly in this project, because the welfare of participants is considered. [] -->
-- Regarding demand, the standard approach is to assume that it is either satisfied (leading to sales) or lost forever, and there is only one products in the market. [shen2007customer](#reference) Instead, a continuous manner must be adopted to tackle inter-temporal decisions, for which RHPOs are designed.
+- Regarding demand, the standard approach is to assume that it is either satisfied (leading to sales) or lost forever, and there is only one product in the market. [shen2007customer](#reference) Instead, a continuous manner must be adopted to tackle inter-temporal decisions, for which RHPOs are designed.
 - Outcomes of random variables are always assumed to be known to everyone immediately in existing literature [su2010optimal](#reference), ignoring the discovery process.

 ![](../../images/4-12.png)